Everything I got wrong and what it taught me.

 I tried to pick individual stocks

-For years I thought I could beat the market by picking the right companies.
+Thousands lost on 'sure things'For years I thought I could pick the right companies and do better than the market.
 I bought shares in businesses I was convinced would soar.
 Some did okay.
 Most didn't.
 A few went to zero.
 Every time I thought I'd found 'the one', the market reminded me I wasn't smarter than everyone else.

 What I Learned